rennaMAhcuS/Maze/README.md

 ## Various Implementations in the Code

 For the maze generation, I used the *Recursive Backtracking* algorithm.
 This algorithm is a randomized version of the depth-first search algorithm.
-The algorithm starts at a random cell and chooses a random neighbouring cell that has not been visited, creates a path between the two cells, and moves to the neighbouring cell.
+The algorithm starts at a random cell, chooses a random neighboring cell that has not been visited, creates a path between the two cells, and moves to the next cell.
 The algorithm continues until it has visited every cell in the grid.
 I have modified this algorithm slightly to make the wall size and the path size the same, which makes the maze look more appealing.

 For the pathfinding, I used the A\* algorithm.
 The A\* algorithm is a pathfinding algorithm that uses a heuristic to determine the next node to visit in a graph.